Usually smaller than M. septendecim. No orange coloration in front of the wing insertion behind the eye. Generally

 Regardless of appearance, calling song phrases consist of a series of ticks followed by a shrill buzz.
 Males of M. cassini and its close 13-year relative M. tredecassini sometimes synchronize their calls and flights all at once, a display that has been likened to a “giant game of musical chairs”.
 Scale is 1 cm long.

 Margaretta Hare Morris discovered this species in the first half of the 19th Century (Read more about her here).
 James Coggswell Fisher formally named the species in 1851 to honor his ornithologist friend, John Cassin.
 Fisher spelled the species epithet “cassinii.”
 However, in their 1962 monograph, Alexander and Moore (1962) spelled it “cassini.”
-While “cassinii” is the original spelling, usage of the “cassini” spelling appears to be more prevalent, especially in the past 50 years.
-ICZN 33.3.1 provides direct instructions upon how to act in cases of prevailing usage, and “cassini” is an acceptable spelling.
+Either spelling is acceptable (Marshall 2022).

 Magicicada cassini chorus: